 This is an introductory course designed to ensure that all students interested in furthering their business education have a broad understanding of the various business disciplines.
-This course will cover units in Economics, Business Management, Marketing, Human Resources, Financial Management, Business Organization, Entrepreneurship and Business Ethics.
-Student achievement will be assessed throughout the course using a variety of formative and summative assessments.
+This course will cover units in economics, business management, marketing, human resources, financial management, business organization, entrepreneurship and business ethics.
 Traditional tests, quizzes and exams will be enhanced with individual and group projects, real-life simulations such as multimedia production, and public speaking so that students are building the requisite skill to compete in a 21st Century world.